1. General Regulations

 Generally, traffic is controlled from 7:45 a.m. to 5 p.m.
 Monday through Friday.
 Campus may be open for drive through after the last day of finals, until the week before classes begin each semester.
 During the summer session, access will be controlled from 8 a.m. to 2 p.m.
 Monday through Friday.

-Access to campus via the gate on Sunflower Road, north of Wescoe Drive, is extremely limited.
+Access to campus via the gate on Sunflower Road, north of Wescoe Drive, is extremely limited to some university service vehicles and public transit buses.
 Only vehicles with authorized transponders may enter campus through the gate during restricted hours.

 1.3 Parking & Transit is not responsible for incorrect information given out by anyone other than Parking & Transit employees.